Skip to main content

 Your questions answered

-Bins that have the right things in them will get a ‘thanks for recycling right’ tag while bins that are found with contamination will get an ‘oh no…’ tag.
+Bins that have the right things in them will get a ‘thanks for recycling right’ tag while bins found with contamination will get an ‘oh no…’ tag.
 Feedback will include useful tips and tailored advice as well as a list of accepted items.

 Official Council contractors, our dedicated bin-spectors, will visually assess the randomly selected household’s recycling or food and green waste bin at the kerbside prior to collection on bin day.

-Based on the visual assessment, each bin will have a bin tag placed on it that will provide relevant feedback on doing a great job, or if there’s room for some recycling improvement.
+Based on the visual assessment, each bin will have a bin tag placed on it that will provide relevant feedback on doing a great job or if there’s room for some recycling improvement.

 Contamination is any material placed in your recycling or food and green waste bins that isn’t meant to be there.